 Section 3 (Duties of the Vice President): All duties enjoined on the President shall, in his/her absence, inability or refusal to act, be performed by the Vice-President.
 If both President and Vice-President shall be unable to act, either of them shall appoint some other member of the Board of Directors to serve as President pro-tem.

-Section 4 (Duties of the Secretary): It shall be the duty of the Secretary to keep the Seal of the Association and to affix it to all papers requiring same; to have custody of all records and papers of the Association, to handle its correspondence; and to perform any other duties prescribed by the Directors.
+Section 4 (Duties of the Secretary): It shall be the duty of the Secretary to have custody of all records and papers of the Association, to handle its correspondence; and to perform any other duties prescribed by the Directors.

 Section 5 (Duties of Treasurer): The Treasurer shall collect and deposit all dues and funds of the Association and keep a record of receipts and expenditures.
 He/she shall render an annual financial report and keep a record of the membership, including names and contact information.
 All funds of the Association shall be deposited in such bank or banks as the Board shall designate to be disbursed upon the signatures of said Treasurer or the President.

 Section 7 (Duties of the Executive Director): The Board of Directors can appoint an Executive Director to serve the needs of hte Association.
 This includes, but is not limited to, administrative duties not assigned to other Directors, Member communication, civic advocacy, and managing adherence to the Association's strategtic plan.
 The Board may authorize payment for this position.

 Section 6 (Term of Office): Officers shall be elected to serve for three years or until their successors are elected.
 Officers may be re-elected to additional three-year terms upon approval of a majority of the Board of Directors.
 Terms of office shall begin immediately following election.